not forgotten . . .

 Like many members of his family, Gup enjoyed racing.
 He had raced Sprint Cars and was the WSOA Champion in 2007.
 He was currently racing Super Modifieds.
 He was a NASCAR fan, especially of both Dale Earnhardts, and loved the Dallas Cowboys.

-Eulogy spoken by Bob Gangwer at Jeff's services
+Eulogy spoken by Bob Gangwer at Jeff's services:

 I am honored to stand here today, chosen to be the one to say a few things about Jeff.
 Let me begin by publicly extending the heartfelt condolences to the Gibson family from those in the Gangwer family that couldn't be here.
 I have also been asked to pass along condolences from Michael Barnes, Danette Ray, Pat and Terry Strong.
 Jimmy Ferlito, and Jeff and Linda Bloom.
 They have all asked me to pass long their love for you and want you to know that their hearts are heavy for the grief you all must bear and are sorry that they could not be here in person.